smmckay/quex-mirror/doc/source/basic-concepts/output.rst

 For example, a token may carry the meaning 'plus operator' with no further information, it may carry the meaning 'function' together with the name of the function to which it relates, or it may carry the meaning 'number' with some numeric value related to it.

-Indeed, there are two approaches to handle *lexeme interpretation*:
+A Quex-generated lexer is aware of the token class.
+The pattern matching syntax provides 'token send' commands, where a token is prepared and sent to the receiver.
+Also, when line and column numbers are computed they are entered into the token directly from inside the lexer's engine.
+For the majority of applications, the default token class may do.
+However, there is a dedicated mini-language to describe customized token classes.
+Even free-style manual token classes may be passed to the lexer engine.

+Token classes can be designed following two approaches of storing a lexeme's information:

  #.
-Only store a token id along with the token and possibly the raw lexeme
-    that matched the pattern.
-The lexeme is interpreted later by a 'lexeme interpreter' unit.
+Storing the *uninterpreted* lexeme, i.e. the plain matching string.

  #.
-Interpret the lexeme, for example, as a number and store this
-    data along with the token.

-Functionally, both are equivalent.
-Many times, the lexeme interpretation is trivial and it does not harm to web it into the analyzer.
-In this sense, the second approach is more practical.
-The first one, though, supports a clearer design because it separates *tokenization* from *lexeme interpretation*.
-Also, with this approach lexeme copying might be spared and only the location of the lexeme in the buffer might be referred [#f2]_.

-Quex is aware of the token class and it supports customized token classes.
-It provides a special mini language to describe token classes.
-Based on these descriptions real types are defined in the target language to be used by the generated analyzer.

-Another purpose of the token is to carry information about line and column numbers.
-The location where a token occurred is important, for example, for error reports when an interpreter must give a hint to where the error occurred.

-Intuitively, a sequence of characters matches a pattern.
-The sequence constitutes a lexeme and its information is stored in a token.
-The token is then be reported to the user.
-In such scenarios, there is no need to queue tokens.
-However, it is conceivable that a single incident in the input triggers more than one token.
-This is the case, for example, when scopes are determined by indentation.
-Then, a single newline may close many higher indented scopes.
-Thus in that case, tokens need to be queued.
-Quex supports both token passing
-policies: single token and token queue.
+Storing the *interpreted* lexeme, i.e. the information that it
+    represents such as a 'number', a 'string', etc.

+Following the first approach is cleaner in the sense that it separates the lexer's tokenisation from *lexeme interpretation* being done in a dedicated unit.
+The second approach, however, may be advantageous with respect to the required copying and memory footprint of tokens.
+Quex's default token class has a 'text' and 'number' member.
+If this is too much or not enough, token classes can be designed freely to fit specific design purposes.

+TODO:
+..
+Talk about the 'lexeme in buffer': In this case, though, a callback must be implemented which reacts on the buffer's content change.
+On this event the callback must saveguard all related strings.

+Tokens may either be communicated one-by-one, or in a queue.
+A token queue is required, in cases where one lexical unit may cause multiple tokens.
+For example, a newline in indentation based lexical analysis (see 'offside rule' :cite:`todo`) may cause multiple scopes to be closed.
+While there is only one match, multiple tokens must be sent.
+Without a token queue such scenarios cannot be handled.

 .. rubric: Footnotes

-.. [#f1] The same way in Quex, actions related to patterns can be freely
-         specified.
-However, the ease of the token sending syntax pushes towards the concept of a lexical analyzer as a token sender.

-.. [#f2] In this case, though, a callback must be implemented which
-         reacts on the buffer's content change.
-On this event the callback must saveguard all related strings.